ariaramanathan/iAssist/README.md

    swift --version
    ```

-* Xcode -- XCode can be downloaded from the app store
+* Xcode -- Download Xcode directly from the App Store

 * A physical iOS device -- not all iAssist functionality will run in the xCode simulator, so it is best tested on a personal device.

-For in depth instructions on configuring Swift and xCode, see (here)[https://developer.apple.com/documentation/safari-developer-tools/installing-xcode-and-simulators]
+For in depth instructions on configuring Swift and xCode, see [here](https://developer.apple.com/documentation/safari-developer-tools/installing-xcode-and-simulators)

-For instructions on configuring Swift for a windows device, see (here)[https://www.swift.org/blog/swift-on-windows/]
+For instructions on configuring Swift for a windows device, see [here](https://www.swift.org/blog/swift-on-windows/)

 ### Installation